apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 Congratulations!
 You have created a Mynewt operating system running on the Arduino Zero.
 The LED right next to the power LED should be blinking.
 It is toggled by one task running on the Mynewt OS.

+We have more fun tutorials for you to get your hands dirty.
+Be bold and try other Blinky-like [tutorials](../tutorials/nRF52.md) or try enabling additional functionality such as [remote comms](project-target-slinky.md) on the current board.

+If you see anything missing or want to send us feedback, please do so by signing up for appropriate mailing lists on our [Community Page](../../community.md).

+Keep on hacking and blinking!